Food Business Review

 Narrative Storytelling and Interactive Engagement

 The most significant shift is the transition of packaging from a static billboard to an interactive storyteller.
 Flexible packaging is particularly well-suited to high-fidelity digital printing, enabling intricate, vibrant graphics that wrap around the contours of the product.
-This technology has enabled a new era of 'Narrative Pop'—a design trend where the packaging layout mimics editorial design, using bold typography and sequential imagery to tell a brand's story.
-Petropack S.A. excels in providing flexible packaging solutions that bring this narrative to life, helping brands enhance consumer engagement through innovative designs.
+This technology has enabled a new era of "Narrative Pop"—a design trend where the packaging layout mimics editorial design, using bold typography and sequential imagery to tell a brand's story.

 In Latin America, where community and heritage are central to consumer identity, brands are using this canvas to celebrate local origins.
 Whether it is a coffee pouch detailing the specific altitude and farm of the beans or a snack wrap featuring local folklore, the material's flexibility allows for a level of detail that fosters an immediate emotional bond.
 This "short-run" capability means brands can update their "story" frequently, celebrating regional festivals or seasonal harvests without the logistical burden of traditional printing.